tryphe/trader/README.md

 `setmarketsentiment <market> <bool>` false = short quote currency. true = long quote currency.
 In this case, the quote currency is OMG, and since it's false, we will short it by the amount below.

 `setmarketoffset <market> <real>` "balances out" the exchange amounts after making trades by offsetting the amount bought from the amount sold.
-For example, if the fee is 0.2%, you need this amount of the base currency (BTC), times two; one for the buy, one for the sell.
-You'd run: `setmarketoffset BTC_OMG 0.004` aka `(0.2% *2)`.
+For example, if the fee is 0.2%, the exchange will take this amount of the base currency (BTC), times two; one for the buy, one for the sell.
+To offset it, you'd run: `setmarketoffset BTC_OMG 0.004` aka `(0.2% *2)`.

 **How do I see my orders?**